Mathew005/Google-New-Summary-RSS/README.md

 A dynamic web application that fetches the latest news from Google News, uses Large Language Models (LLMs) for summarization, and displays the results in a modern, responsive interface.
 The application features a non-blocking background task queue to process summaries, with on-screen articles being prioritized for a seamless user experience.

-![Screenshot of the AI News Summarizer application](./screenshot.png) *(Note: You would replace this with an actual screenshot of the running application.)*
+![Screenshot of the AI News Summarizer application](./screenshot.png)

 ## Key Features ✨